How to Effectively Communicate with Frontline Employees

 Organizations where only managers have email access create an unintentional two-tiered communication system.
 Managers stay informed.
 Frontline workers depend entirely on whether their manager remembers to share information, has time to share it, or thinks it's important enough to share.

-The result?
 Frontline workers consistently report feeling less informed, less valued, and less connected to their organizations than their office-based counterparts.
 This isn't surprising.
 They literally receive less information.

 Make Information Accessible on Mobile